 Well deserved, Dirk!

+Is ESPN taking a subtle dig at the Heat with this headline?
 How does the saying go: "Good things come...to those that wait"...instead of banding together with other superstars to go ring-chasing?

 And you're saying that the situation is different today?

 Just some thoughts.....
 Best Power forwards of all time...
 1. Tim Duncan 2.
 Karl Malone 3.
 Charles Barkley 4.
 Dirk Nowitski 5.
 Elvin Hayes 6.
 Kevin McHale Dirk wins the SHIP big next season and I put him right behind Duncan....
 Hopefully, nobody feels that would be turrible to do......
 I think Spolestra will be the coach at Miami for a long time.....
 4th quarter points this series...
 Dirk Nowitski - 62 Dwayne Wade - 44 Lebron James - 18 4th quarter rebounds this series...
 Dirk - 18 LeBron - 11 LeBron was GRILLED at the post game presser.
 He definitely snapped with another controversial statement.
 For some reason, I feel sorry for the guy, even though he brought all of this on himself...
 He does have all his money and his lifestyle, but something tells me that the demons will still be swirling inside of his head when he wakes up today........

 quoted for later, because I'm not sure exactly how to spell PFFFFFFBTBTBTPHTPBFT!
 SOMEBODY has to take the hit for two stars acting so immaturely.